ericasare1/personal_website/content/home/experience.md

   company_url = ""
   location = "Toronto, Canada"
   date_start = "2020-05-01"
-  date_end = "2020-09-01"
+  date_end = "2020-9-01"
   description = """
 * Developed a BeeSafe WebApp, using StreamLit and a Poisson model, enabling agricultural producers in US counties to predict bumble bee diversity with features such as plant hosts, temperature, and precipitation, to inform sound bee conservation decisions at the farm level.
-  * Deployed StreamLit WebApp on Amazon Web Service (AWS) EC2 instance."""
+* Deployed StreamLit WebApp on Amazon Web Service (AWS) EC2 instance.
+  """

 [[experience]]
   title = "Research Assistant"